-Map 1: Population density in the Baltic Sea Region Source: ESPON, 2020a
+Map 2: Population size of the Baltic Sea Region' FUAs Source: ESPON, 2020a

-11 The FUAs definitions of the FUAs are based on three steps 1 identification of a local administrative unit (LAU) where the majority leave in an urban centre of at least 50 000 inhabitants, 2. the commuting zone consists of the surrounging areas (LAU units) where at least 15% of the population travel to the city for work.
+The FUAs definitions of the FUAs are based on three steps, 1. identification of a local administrative unit (LAU where the majortiy leave in an urban centre of at least 50 000 inhabitants, 2. the commuting zone consists of the surrounging areas (LAU units) where at least 15% of the population travel to the city for work.
 3. A FUA consists of the city and the commuting zone.
 LAU data have been used to fill data gaps in the Eurostat data.
-For Russa and Belarus the Rayon level has been used to demarcate approximate FUAs
+For Russa and Belarus the Rayon level has been used to demarcate approximate FUAs.